HOOLIGANISM

 2007 Trinity College Kandy vs Kingswood College Kandy Rugger match at Pallekelle Stadium

-Following the final whistle after a tense game, there were on-filed clashes between players and spectators and it was reported that the referee was assaulted by a then senior Sri Lankan Rugby player in the dressing room.
+Following the final whistle after a tense game, there were on-filed clashes between players and spectators and it was reported that the referee was assaulted by a then-senior Sri Lankan Rugby player in the dressing room.

 2007 Wesley College Colombo vs Thurstan College Colombo Rugger match at CR & FC Grounds

-After the game concluded, a bunch of supporters from both schools clashed on field and one of the touch judges (assistant referee) was injured.
+After the game concluded, a bunch of supporters from both schools clashed on the field and one of the touch judges (assistant referee) was injured.

-2008 – Off field incidents involving supporters (after games concluded) were reported during some of the Schools Rugby matches (Dharmaraja College Kandy vs Trinity College Kandy, St. Peter’s College Colombo vs St. Joseph’s College Colombo, Isipathana College Colombo vs Thurstan College Colombo) and also a stone throwing incident during the Bradby encounter (Royal College Colombo vs Trinity College Kandy) at Royal Sports Complex.
+2008 – Off-field incidents involving supporters (after games concluded) were reported during some of the Schools Rugby matches (Dharmaraja College Kandy vs Trinity College Kandy, St. Peter’s College Colombo vs St. Joseph’s College Colombo, Isipathana College Colombo vs Thurstan College Colombo) and also a stone-throwing incident during the Bradby encounter (Royal College Colombo vs Trinity College Kandy) at Royal Sports Complex.

 2009 All Island Schools Basketball Finals S. Thomas’ College Mt.
 Lavinia vs St. Peter’s College Colombo at Mt.
 Lavinia.
 A post-match brawl between schoolboys inside the school premises turned ugly which resulted in injuries to some of the students from both schools.
 The matter ended up at Mt Lavinia Police and the relationships between the two schools were strained to an extent.